 We are always in need of volunteers!
 We welcome your help in any capacity you are able.

-We need help on Saturdays between 10:00-6:00 to facilitate our weekly food distribution.We have two shifts:
+We need help on Saturdays between 10:00am-10:00pm to facilitate our weekly food distribution.We have four shifts:

 Please come help for any amount of time that you can, even if it's only a couple of hours.
-Just show up any Saturday.
-Freeganism takes time = man-hours!
+All you have to do is show up!
+Just check the Facebook page beforehand for any updates on that week's distribution.
+Freeganism takes time!!
 We need all the help that we can get.
 Thank you!!

 In addition to volunteering at Edgewood Church on Saturdays, please help in any other ways that you can.